ignatandrei/RSCG_Examples/README.md

-# RSCG - 236 Examples of Roslyn Source Code Generators  / 14 created by Microsoft /
+# RSCG - 237 Examples of Roslyn Source Code Generators  / 15 created by Microsoft /

-The RSCG_Examples repository is a comprehensive documentation system that automatically processes and showcases 236 Roslyn Source Code Generator (RSCG) examples.
+The RSCG_Examples repository is a comprehensive documentation system that automatically processes and showcases 237 Roslyn Source Code Generator (RSCG) examples.
 The system transforms individual RSCG projects into structured documentation with code examples and cross-referenced content with a searchable website  and code example  exports.

 This system serves as both a learning resource for .NET developers interested in source generators and an automated pipeline for maintaining up-to-date documentation about the RSCG ecosystem

-## Latest Update : 2025-10-06 => 06 October 2025
+## Latest Update : 2025-11-06 => 06 November 2025

 If you want to see examples with code, please click  ***[List V2](https://ignatandrei.github.io/RSCG_Examples/v2/docs/List-of-RSCG)***